monoclecat/avr-millis-function/README.md

 Just like the millis() function in Arduino, this function returns the time in milliseconds since the program started.

+This function has only been tested on the atmega328p, but may work on many other AVRs as well.

 Implementing this function is easy - take a look at the example:

 1) First you must initiate the clock with init_millis()